New Mexico governor urges calm after violent protests

-ALBUQUERQUE (Reuters) - New Mexico’s governor urged calm on Monday after violent weekend protests over the police shooting of a mentally ill homeless man ended with shots of tear gas into the crowd.
+ALBUQUERQUE (Reuters) - New Mexico’s governor urged calm on Monday after weekend protests over the police shooting of a mentally ill homeless man in Albuquerque turned to scuffles and ended with shots of tear gas into the crowd.

-Four people were charged with disorderly conduct as a result of the day-long melee on Sunday, during which the online activist hacker group Anonymous also disrupted the police department’s website, city spokeswoman Breanna Anderson said.
+Four people were charged with disorderly conduct as a result of Sunday’s melee, during which the online activist hacker group Anonymous was suspected of also disrupting the police department’s website, city spokeswoman Breanna Anderson said.

 Sunday’s scuffles followed a rally to protest what critics call excessive use of lethal force by the Albuquerque police, an issue the U.S. Department of Justice has been investigating since 2012.

-Protesters ended up throwing stones at the police in the rally that seems to have been triggered by the March 16 killing by Albuquerque police of the homeless man, James Boyd.
+Protesters ended up throwing stones at the police after a rally triggered by the March 16 killing by Albuquerque police of a homeless man named James Boyd.
+Mounted police and others in riot gear confronted demonstrators near the University of New Mexico, using tear gas when they refused to disperse.

 Some 37 people have been shot by Albuquerque police since 2010, 23 of them fatally, a police spokeswoman said.
 Protesters contend that is too high for a city of just over half a million people.